 Customizing the Course Player

 In the Course Player section, you can customize the global course player settings.
-Please note that any settings configured in this section will be applied as the default settings for all courses, but you can specific local course player settings for individual courses in a course’s Advanced Settings menu, or while editing training materials.
+Please note that any settings configured in this section will be applied as the default settings for all courses, but you can specify local course player settings for individual courses in a course’s Advanced Settings menu, or while editing training materials.

 In the first section, flag whether you want to globally activate the course pre-page (overview page) for all courses.
-The overview page can be for all three course types: E-Learning, ILT Classroom, and Webinar.
+The overview page can be for all course types: E-Learning, ILT Classroom, and Webinar.
 While it is optional for E-Learning courses, it is mandatory for ILT Classroom and Webinar courses.
 This means that the course pre-page will appear for ILT Classroom and Webinar courses, regardless of which option you flag in this section.

 Then, flag whether you want the table of contents panel to be displayed by default when a user enters the course player page.
 The table of the contents display can be managed directly by the learner by using the panel button on the course player page.
 In the Background Image section, you can upload an image that will display as the background of the course player.
 After uploading an image, flag whether you want to stretch the image to the size of the page, or if you want to keep the aspect ratio and center the image on the course player page.